Bob-Wang275/Projects-in-Python/README.md

 # Projects-in-Python
 Hello!
-Here are individual assignments when I take the Python course.
+Here are individual assignments when I took the Python course.